By James Eliot, Markets & Finance Editor

 As cost volatility escalates, political backing for nuclear energy is likely to grow.
 The Belgian government, facing pressure to stabilize energy costs, may advocate for a longer-term commitment to nuclear energy, potentially extending operational timelines for existing plants.

 The implications for investors and energy companies are significant.
 As Belgium adjusts its energy strategy, those who anticipate the prioritization of nuclear energy can align their portfolios accordingly.
-In the next 12 months, companies engaged in nuclear infrastructure, technology, and service provision stand to gain from the renewed focus on energy security as a critical concern for Belgium.
+In the next 12 months, companies engaged in nuclear infrastructure, technology, and services stand to benefit substantially.

 FAQ